Introduction To the CDT

 Launched in September 2014, the Water Informatics: Science and Engineering (WISE) Centre for Doctoral Training (CDT) offers an exciting learning environment that provides students with the opportunity to develop and carry out PhD-level research.
 A CDT has the added benefit of taught courses to give students a solid background in their chosen discipline.

-This CDT is a partnership between the Universities of Exeter, Bath and Bristol and Cardiff University.
+This CDT is a partnership between the Universities of Exeter, Bath and Bristol and Cardiff.

-The course is four years long.
-The first year is taught at the University of Exeter.
+The course is four years long, with the first year being taught at the University of Exeter.
 In the remaining three years, students complete a supervised project at one of the four partner universities.
 Sometimes this project is completed in collaboration with an industrial partner.

 Water informatics (also known as ‘hydroinfromatics’) is a relatively new discipline that seeks to take full advantage of the proliferation of remotely sensed information from space or ground based sensors with increasing capabilities in terms of spatial, temporal and spectral resolution.
 Information and knowledge gained from data allows more efficient and reliable monitoring and management of the water cycle over time at global, regional and local scales.
 Water informatics deals with the intersection of ‘big data’ with ‘smart technologies’, to deliver more sustainable water solutions over these diverse scales.